-- ensuring implementation of this Administrative Procedure; - coordinating Category 4 and 5 presentations to the Board of Trustees; - confirming or cancelling Out of School Activities, based on Canadian Travel Advisory Reports or developing emergency situations.
+ensuring implementation of this Administrative Procedure;

+- coordinating Category 4 and 5 presentations to the Board of Trustees; - confirming or cancelling Out of School Activities.

 Superintendent of this System Portfolio:

 - coordinating with the Health and Safety Officer the submission and review of all Outdoor Education excursion provider application packages; - coordinating and attending (with the Health and Safety Officer) site visits to all Outdoor Education vendors who are providing High Care activities; - reviewing the list of pre-approved excursion providers every 5 years.